Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

 # Redemption Rules and Balance Rules
 Redemption Rules and Balance Rules are extra conditions placed on Values that are evaluated during checkout.

-Redemption Rules determine if a Value can be used and evaluate to true or false.
+Redemption Rules evaluate to true or false and determine if the Value their set on can be used in Checkout; they do not affect whether other Values can be used in Checkout since the other Value's Redemption Rules determine that.

 Balance Rules enable more advanced balance behaviour, such as percent off, and evaluate to a number.
 Rules are typically used for promotions and represent a discount to the customer.
 Let's look at a few common examples.

 **Example 1: $5 off transactions over $100**